Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Supplementary Proofs of Key Properties

 \section{Supplementary Proofs of Key Properties}

 This appendix provides proof details for the key theoretical results used throughout iParts.
-We first verify the \emph{mechanism-level} privacy guarantee of MIRROR under $\varepsilon_j$-personalized LDP, then show that all downstream decisions enjoy \emph{post-processing immunity}.
+We first verify the \emph{mechanism-level} privacy guarantee of MIRROR under $\varepsilon_j$-personalized LDP, then show that platform-side quantities derived from perturbed reports enjoy \emph{mechanism-level post-processing invariance}.
 Next, we formalize why memoization neutralizes the adversary’s multi-snapshot frequency gain.
 Finally, we prove the finite termination and feasibility guarantees of PRIMER and ASPIRE-Off, which together ensure that iParts remains deployable under explicit privacy, budget, and risk constraints.